jerichosy/Abet-Discord-bot/README.md

 # Abet's Rainbow and Unicorn Army
-</> with 💖 by Kyoya Intelligence Agency and Tre' Industries
+</> with 💖 by Kyoya Intelligence Agency, Samir Corp, and Tre' Industries